 Rim strips that come on most bikes aren’t the best quality.
 Replace them with a quality self-adhesive cloth tape from Velox or Zefal and ride worry-free.

 Powdered surfaces glide against each other, helping to prevent punctures, particularly pinch flats.

 This is an old-school technique that works wonders.
-In fact, inner tubes used to come with a light layer of powder or a similar substance already on it visible in the box.
-But lower-quality production and the battle of cost gains or making more money saw it disappear.
+Inner tubes used to come with a light layer of powder or a similar substance already on it visible in the box.
+But lower-quality production and the battle of cost gains or making more money disappeared.
 You can revive this old practice at home.